Evident-Industrial/NDE_Open_File_Format/site/docs/conventions/conventions.md

 In this case, all acquisition cycles are kept and so are the corresponding positionning from all available positionning devices.

-## UT/PAUT conventions
+## UT/PAUT Conventions

-### General Concepts and hypothesis
+### General Concepts and Hypothesis

-- Material is considered homogeneous and isotropic by default
+- Material is considered homogeneous and isotropic by default.
-- Coupling layers are incapable of transmitting shears wave by default
+- Coupling layers are incapable of transmitting shear wave by default.
-- Probe with unique resonant frequency by default
+- Probe with unique resonant frequency by default.

 ## UT/PAUT Wedge Conventions
 ### **angleBeamWedge** object
 - Hypothesis:
-    - Wedge body and contact surface is considered symetrical
+    - Wedge body and contact surface are considered symetrical.
-    - The wedge contact surface (with the specimen) is flat or curved with a simple radius of curvature.
+    - The wedge contact surface (with the specimen) is flat or curved with a single radius of curvature.
     - The probe(s) surface contact is flat.